 Bravehearts has been actively contributing to the provision of child sexual abuse services through the nation since 1997.
-As the first and largest registered charity specifically and holistically dedicated to addressing this issue in Australia, Bravehearts exists to protect Australian children against sexual harm.
+Bravehearts is a registered charity specifically and holistically dedicated to addressing this issue in Australia, Bravehearts exists to protect Australian children against sexual harm.
 All activities fall under the 3 piers.